Erín Moure: Early and personal life

-In 1975, Moure moved to Vancouver, British Columbia, where she took her second year classes at University of British Columbia in philosophy.
-After only taking one year of classes she left University of British Columbia and got a job at Via Rail Canada where she continued to write poetry.
+In 1975, Moure moved to Vancouver, British Columbia, where she took her second year classes at the University of British Columbia in philosophy.
+After only one academic year, she left the University of British Columbia and got a job at Via Rail Canada where she continued to write poetry.
 This is where she learned French.

 She learned Galician in the early 21st century in order to translate the poetry of Chus Pato.
 She also translates from Portuguese, Spanish and English.